knuedge/cratus/README.md

 * `#locked?` returns `true` or `false` based on `#lockouttime` and `#lockoutduration`.
 * `#member_of` provides an `Array<Cratus::Group>` of all groups that this user is a member of.
 It does this recursively, so it supports nested groups.
 * `#dn` returns the distinguished name (dn) of the LDAP object

+Instances of `User` have the following methods that can change the underlying LDAP object:

+* `#add_to_group(group)` allows adding an LDAP user to a group.
+This method takes as input an instance of `Cratus::Group`.
+It is idempotent and will add users as direct members of the group unless the user is already a member (directly or indirectly).
+* `#remove_from_group(group)` allows removing an LDAP user from a group.
+This method takes as input an instance of `Cratus::Group`.
+It is idempotent and will remove the user if it is a direct members of the group.

 The `User` class also implements [Comparable](https://ruby-doc.org/core-2.3.0/Comparable.html), so it supports common comparison methods, most notably `==`.